 Although DBaaS providers have the knowledge and skills in database management to build a whole service around it, not every feature translates easily to the service model.
 You might find some features more limited than in a self-managed alternative.

 Whether you are looking to improve upon a legacy data table or build an entirely new data model, you should consider the options and benefits cloud computing offers.
 Migrating to the cloud opens up many possibilities for example high availability, fault tolerance, and replication across the globe.
-Or if you would rather not have to manage anything yourself, database services built on cloud infrastructure are a great option as well.
+And if you don’t want to manage anything yourself, our Managed Databases which are built on UpCloud’s infrastructure are a great option!